simplybenuk/dog-harness-website/README.md

 1. Clone the repository to your local machine.
 2. Open the `index.html` file in your web browser to view the website.
+3. To deploy the website using GitHub Pages:
+   - Go to your repository on GitHub.
+   - Click on the "Settings" tab.
+   - Scroll down to the "GitHub Pages" section.
+   - Under "Source", select the branch you want to deploy from (e.g., `main`).
+   - Click "Save".
+   - Your website will be published at `https://<your-username>.github.io/<your-repository>/`.

 ## Running the Website